brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 * When you see an active water source, stop, drink all reserves (at least 700 mL), and refill.
 * When in doubt, carry some extra.

-On the plus side, mud was not a major problem!
+* On the plus side, mud was not a major problem during the drought!

 Food Storage
 ------------